OCA/stock-logistics-warehouse/stock_request/README.rst

 This module was written to allow users to request products that are frequently stocked by the company, to be transferred to their chosen location.

+Also, this module allows to use stock request orders, a set of stock requests for the same location.

 **Table of contents**

 .. contents::